MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 ms.reviewer: v-brycho
 ---

-# Add a website or Power Apps link to a step in Dynamics 365 Guides
+# XAdd a website or Power Apps link to a step in Dynamics 365 Guides

 You can use add a website link or a [!include[pn-powerapps](../includes/pn-powerapps.md)] link to a Step card in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].